Commanding Officer on the Antietam Campaign:

 They left Camp Curtin (Harrisburg) in November 1861, and were soon on Burnside's Carolina Expedition, where they saw their first action at Roanoke Island in February 1862, and fought at New Bern, NC, in March.

-The Regiment then served with the IX Corps in Gen. Pope's Campaign in Northern Virginia.
+The Regiment then served with the Ninth Corps in General Pope's Campaign in Northern Virginia.

 On the Antietam Campaign